MIDFIELDR/midfieldr/docs/articles/art-000-getting-started.md

 Please note:

-1.  *On syntax:*   All data manipulation in our sample scripts is coded using data.table syntax, e.g., choosing rows and columns, merging, grouping, summarizing, and reshaping data frames.
+1.  *On syntax:*   Data manipulation in our sample scripts is coded using data.table syntax, e.g., choosing rows and columns, merging, grouping, summarizing, and reshaping data frames.
+However, the case study is also presented using the syntax of dplyr and friends for those who prefer that system.

 Users preferring a different syntax would have to translate from data.table to their preferred system.
 However, midfieldr does provide modest support for tibbles in that functions attempt to return a data frame of the same class as the input data frame.

 2.  *On functions:*   Here, we provide a brief introduction only.
     Details are discussed at length in subsequent articles.
 You can